leonhma/python-package-automation/README.md

 * If you're familiar with the python testing framework `unittest`, this is for you.
 * Write your test like you normally would.
 With every push, your tests are run against the code you wrote.
 If your project depends on libraries, you can add a `requirements.txt` file at the root level, or just let `setup.py` do it's thing.

+## FOSSA analysis

+If you want to use FOSSA to analyze your code for license violations, vulnerabilities and quality management (coming soon), you can include a fossa api key in your secrets as `FOSSA_API_KEY`.

 ## Some extra stuff